Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

-\Cref{Mass_ReI} shows that the moment of inertia $(I)$ of rotating protoquark stars increases monotonically with $M$ and is strongly enhanced by rotation, as decreasing $r_p/r_e$ redistributes matter outward and raises $I$, with the most oblate configurations approaching the Keplerian limit \cite{Gondek-Rosinska:2000rjg, Breu:2016ufb}. {In panel $T=0$, we have overlaid error bars representing the inferred observational constraints from the following pulsars: Red: J0437$-$4715, Blue: J0751+1807, Green: J1713+0747, Orange: J1802$-$2124, Purple: J1807$-$2500B, Brown: J1909$-$3744, Pink: J2222$-$0137, Gray: J0740+6620 (NICER), \cite{Li_2022} Olive: J0030+0451 (NICER), \cite{Silva:2020acr} Cyan: J0737$-$3039A (Double Pulsar) \cite{Kumar:2019xgp,PhysRevD.105.063023,Bejger:2005jy}}.
 Thermal evolution shifts the $I(M)$ sequences systematically: hot, lepton-rich stages yield the largest $I$ due to a softened QM EOS and larger radii, while deleptonization stiffens the EOS, contracts the star, and reduces $I$ toward the cold, catalyzed limit.
-These trends encode the temperature and density-dependent strong interactions in quark matter and show that robust EOS constraints from $I$ measurements must incorporate both rotational deformation and thermal history, with combined $M$--$R$--$I$ data to provide a powerful discriminator between quark and hadronic interiors.
+These trends encode the temperature and density-dependent strong interactions in QM and show that robust EOS constraints from $I$ measurements must incorporate both rotational deformation and thermal history, with combined $M$--$R$--$I$ data to provide a consistent discriminator between quark and hadronic interiors.

-Protoquark stars and hadronic protoneutron stars exhibit qualitatively distinct $I$ behavior due to their contrasting EOS.
+Proto-QSs and hadronic protoneutron stars exhibit qualitatively distinct $I$ behavior due to their contrasting EOS.
 Although $I$ increases with mass and rotation in both cases, hadronic matter remains stiffer at high density, yielding more compact stars with smaller radii and systematically lower $I$ at fixed mass and flattening \cite{1994ApJ...424..846R}.
-During deleptonization, hadronic stars may undergo a temporary stiffening that produces non-monotonic $I(M)$, (this non-monotonic behavior with thermodynamic conditions can be seen in Fig.~4 of \cite{daSilva:2025cfe}) whereas quark matter softens in hot, lepton-rich stages, leading to larger radii and moments of inertia that can be \(20\text{--}40\%\) higher for the same mass and spin.
-Consequently, combined mass--radius--moment-of-inertia measurements provide a promising discriminator between hadronic and quark interiors \cite{Pons:1998mm, Prakash:1996xs, Oertel:2016bki}.
+During deleptonization, hadronic stars may undergo a temporary stiffening that produces non-monotonic $I(M)$, (this non-monotonic behavior with thermodynamic conditions can be seen in Fig.~4 of \cite{daSilva:2025cfe}) whereas QM softens in hot, lepton-rich stages, leading to larger radii and moments of inertia that can be \(20\text{--}40\%\) higher for the same mass and spin.
+Consequently, combined $M$--$R$--$I$ measurements provide a promising discriminator between hadronic and quark stars interiors \cite{Pons:1998mm, Prakash:1996xs, Oertel:2016bki}.

+The trends for both models are qualitatively identical as established in \cref{Mass_Rep}, \cref{Mass_Ref}, and \cref{Mass_ReI}.
+Since our goal is to study the rotational properties of the proto-QSs hereafter, we focus on the stiffer parameterization ($C=0.8, D=127.4\,\text{MeV}$), which amplifies these properties.
+All discussions hereafter use the stiffer model, except when comparison with observational data requires the softer parameterization.
+In such instances, reference will be made explicitly to ($C=0.65, \, D=133.2\,\text{MeV}$) parameterization set.